-The key to writing a good assignment is to write down something on paper which you can visualise.
+The key to writing a good assignment is to write down something on paper that you can visualize.
 Don’t worry about perfection, you can improvise it later.

-Here are steps on how to write assignment:
+Here are steps on how to write an assignment:

 - Draft an outline